connectmedica/omniauth-unipass/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+A big credits go to the authors of [mkdynamic/omniauth-facebook](https://github.com/mkdynamic/omniauth-facebook), on which this strategy is based.